-- Be in perfect control (speed, rhythm, impulsion)
+- Be perfectly in control (speed, rhythm, amplitude).

 - Jump at an angle